darshan117/blinky-eyes/README.md

   - set the argument as the path of your folder where you forked it
   - set the argument as the file name and hit run

-  make your computer has python installed
+  ** Or just import the xml file on the task scheduler just click on import task and add this xml file to the task scheduler make your computer has python installed